-CSSS WEBSITE
+CSSS Website

-The CSSS website can be found at http://csss.cs.sfu.ca.
+The CSSS website can be found at sfucsss.org.
 The website contains information about our constitution, the Common Room, mailing lists, contact information, and more.
 There is also an archive for all the meeting minutes in case you missed a meeting.
 We also have links to our various social groups, so you can connect with us and find out what is happening within the CSSS.